2021 Veterans Day Discounts & Deals

 Golden Corral – Golden Corral will host their Military Appreciation Night on Nov.
 11 from 5 pm to close.
 This includes a free “thank you” meal when dining in.

 Hooters – Active-duty military and veterans get a free entrée from the Hooters Veterans Day Menu with the purchase of a beverage on November 11.
-Dine-in only.READ MORE: Proposed Hollywood Condo Complex Draws Controversy
+Dine-in only.READ MORE: US Senator Marco Rubio Holds Veterans Day Event At FIU

 IHOP – Veterans and active-duty military get a free stack of Red, White & Blueberry Pancakes at participating locations on Nov.
 11. Dine-in only.